orbs-network/orbs-spec/behaviors/services/block-storage.md

 *Note: The logic up to here also appears in `ConsensusAlgo` and should probably be extracted to avoid duplication.*

 #### Check the block consensus
+* Identify the relevant service (consensus algorithm) that is registered to handle TransactionsBlock validation.
-* Check consensus of the Transactions block header by calling `ConsensusAlgo.AcknowledgeTransactionsBlockConsensus`.
+  * Check consensus of the transactions block by calling its `HandleTransactionsBlock`.
+* Identify the relevant service (consensus algorithm) that is registered to handle ResultsBlock validation.
-* Check consensus of the Results block header by calling `ConsensusAlgo.AcknowledgeResultsBlockConsensus`.
+  * Check consensus of the results block by calling its `HandleResultsBlock`.

 &nbsp;
 ## `GetLastCommittedBlockHeight` (method)